patchedsoul/stellar/README.md

 As an active software engineer, hobbyist and student I struggle with maintaining what I learn over time especially as these newly acquired skills pick up in complexity.
-Reiterating over subjects and keeping a journal are two potentional methods I implement to overcome this whether I'm in class taking notes, at work, or just at home learning a new programming language.
+Reiterating over subjects and keeping a journal are two methods I implement to overcome this whether I'm in class taking notes, at work, or just at home learning a new programming language.

 Taking notes in classes usually starts off with precision, well indented lines,